Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Passimian.md

 ---
 Ability1: Receiver
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME766.png
+BookShinyImageName: HOME766_s.png
 BoxSprite: SRD-BoxSprite-passimian.png
+DexCategory: Teamwork Pokemon
+DexDescription: They live in packs of 20 members, they are all coordinated to pass around the food and to defend their nest.
+Their leader is not the strongest but the best teamworker of the pack.
+A very loyal Pokemon.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 20
+  Feet: 6.6
+  Meters: 2.0
 HiddenAbility: Defiant
 HomeSprite: SRD-HomeSprite-passimian.png
 Learnset: '[[SRD-Passimian-Learnset]]'
 Legendary: 'No'
 Name: Passimian
 Number: 766
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: passimian.png
 Type1: Fighting
 Type2: ''
+Weight:
+  Hectograms: 828
+  Kilograms: 82.8
+  Pounds: 182.5
 ---

 #PokeroleSRD/Pokedex